toddbranch/ECE382/notes/L10/index.md

 I had to do a bit of work to preserve r12.
 It would have been easier to just pass the result out in r12, but I want to be true to the subroutine header.

+### Key Subroutine Rules

+**Always return from a subroutine!**

+You should never enter a forever loop in a subroutine.
+You should never jump out of a subroutine.
+The final instruction in every subroutine should be `ret`.
+You should only return from one place in your subroutine.

+**Subroutines only receive information via registers!**

+The whole point of subroutines is modularity.
+Meaning they should be reusable in many different programs.
+In that regard, independence is key.
+Subroutines should not rely on specific label names, which are usually unique to individual programs.
+You can declare your own constants (via `.equ` statements) in subroutines, but these should never change across programs.

+**Subroutines should be reusable!**

+So split your problems into parts that logically belong together and could be reused independently.
+Don't make your subroutines so unique that they could never be reused unless for the exact application you're working on.
+Put the application-specific parts in their own subroutine.

 ### Application Binary Interface (ABI)

 Even modern operating systems must obey the convention of specifying which registers are used for arguments passed in to a subroutine and which are used to pass back results.
 This convention is known as the Application Binary Interface (ABI).